notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ### Signing and verification functionalities

 From the software producer's perspective, signing a software artifact is the way to ensure authenticity and trust when distributing a software to consumers.
-Notary Project provides the follow core capabilities for the signing experience.
+Notary Project provides the following core capabilities for the signing experience.

 - Sign artifacts using signing keys stored securely in key management system (KMS) using vendor or customer specific plugins
 - Sign and verify artifacts as well as list and inspect signatures stored in OCI-compliant registries